How to Write a Vacation Request Email (+ Tips & Examples)

 Example #9: Carryover vacation days request

-Some employers allow their employees to carry over their unused vacation days from the current year into the coming year.
+Some employers permit their employees to carry over unused vacation days from one year to the next.

-In this case, you’ll need to write a carryover vacation days request — and here’s a simple sample you can use:
+In this case, employees will need to write a carryover vacation days request — and here’s a simple sample that everyone can use:

-Subject line: Carryover vacation days request — [Your name and surname]
+Subject line: Carryover vacation days request — [Employee’s full name]

 Hi, [Manager’s name],